 1. Creation of Income Tax Treaty Relationships

 Mexico has more than 60 tax treaties currently in effect.
-Tax treaties are negotiated through the international division of the tax administrative service and must be ratified by the Mexican senate, which publishes treaties once they have been voted on and ratified.
+Tax treaties are negotiated by the international division of the tax administrative service and must be ratified by the Mexican senate, which publishes treaties once they have been voted on and ratified.

-Once a tax treaty has been ratified by both Contracting State, there will be an exchange of diplomatic notes and the treaty will be published in the Official Gazette and become official.
+Once a tax treaty has been ratified by both Contracting States, there will be an exchange of diplomatic notes and the treaty will be published in the Official Gazette and become official.
 The treaty itself will generally provide the terms for its entry into force, and will generally become effective for taxes on January 1 following the date of ratification.

+Mexico has also been actively negotiating broad exchange of tax information agreements with countries that do not otherwise have tax treaties with Mexico, such as the Cayman Islands.

 2. Administrative Measures Dealing with Tax Treaty Provisions